-COVID-19 Update: We are still accepting applications for Summer and Fall 2020!
-We will work with you individually to use unofficial transcripts for conditional admission purposes.
-Additionally, we will work with you on background checks and tests that have not been completed until centers reopen.
-We also will be glad to arrange for virtual tours, interviews, and meetings with our faculty and staff.
+We are accepting applications for future terms and will work with applicants to use unofficial transcripts for conditional admission purposes.
+We will work with you on background checks and tests that have not been completed until centers reopen.
+We also would be glad to arrange for virtual tours, interviews, and meetings with our faculty and staff.
 Contact your recruiter for assistance.

 Want to be a principal or school administrator?
 Prepare to Lead & Serve at Milligan.

 The environment of education is ever changing.
 Our world needs transformative leaders in preK-12 education who are committed to educational quality and educational innovation and who are well-trained in strong organizational and human resource management, school finance, public policy, current legal issues, technology, and how to lead organizational change.
 Milligan’s Ed.D. program is uniquely designed to help meet that need.